top of page

 The adjective 'congenial' has its origins in the Latin word 'congenialis,' which combines 'con,' meaning 'together,' and 'genialis,' meaning 'of birth' or 'related to one's nature.'
 In Latin, 'congenialis' referred to qualities or attributes that are shared by individuals who are of the same nature or disposition.
 In English, 'congenial' was adopted in the 17th century to describe things or people that are pleasant or agreeably suited to one another because of shared qualities or interests.
 The etymology of 'congenial' underscores its historical connection to the idea of shared inherent qualities and natural compatibility, emphasizing the harmonious and like-minded nature of individuals or things that are congenial to each other.

-Quiz: Find the meaning of the adjective congenial:
+Find the correct meaning of the adjective congenial:

 Try Again!